Quantum phase transitions and ground-state correlations in BCS-like models

 The comments of previous section related to ${\cal{O}}_1$ and ${\cal{O}}_2$ remain valid.

-The quantum critical points of the symmetric two-dimensional system are located at the $J$--axis and in the closed interval $[-2,2]$ of the $\mu$--axis.
+The quantum-critical points of the symmetric two-dimensional system are located at the $J$--axis and in the closed interval $[-2,2]$ of the $\mu$--axis.
 There are two critical end points $(\pm 2,0)$ and a multicritical point $(0,0)$.
 The ground-state phase diagram of the symmetric two-dimensional system is shown in Fig.~\ref{diagram2d+}.

 {{\bf (i) the diagonal direction}}: $r_1{=}r_2{=}r^{\prime}$ \\

 The correlation function $G(r^{\prime},r^{\prime})$ is given by the general formula (\ref{corr_G 2}),

 where